-It is with this heuristic purpose that I propose to analyze the idea of a criminal offence caught in flagrante delicto in Chile as a legal fiction.
-The agonistic attempt at describing all the possible situations in which a person can be found so evidently committing a crime –article 130 cited above – illustrates the complexity of the practical dilemma to which actors in the criminal justice system are confronted: it remains unlikely that a police officer finds someone, at that very moment and within eye’s reach, introducing their hand in the pocket of a distracted passenger, violently punching the face of their neighbor, threatening someone, stealing something from the supermarket or mugging someone in the park; in other words, most people are not really caught in flagrante delicto, “in blazing crime”, as the Latin expression defines it.
-But it does not matter: the criminal justice system works assuming that this was the case and this makes legal the detention of the person considered the author of the criminal offence.
-As a tool, the idea that the suspect was caught in flagrante delicto supports the drafting of “a script for a particular kind of collaboration” (Riles 2011, 59) assuming, at least in the present, “as if” the accused person was indeed caught red-handed committing the crime.
-In order for this legal fiction to “work”, it is beside the point from the users’ point of view whether the person was, in reality, caught red-handed.
-This kind of approach allows me to take distance from analyses of whether legal provisions about detentions in Chile are, or not, respected and applied in practice, and to focus instead on how this very legal tool makes possible to not discuss them; the mechanics of the legal fiction – a working truth in the meantime (Riles, 2011) – articulates and connects people, things, and practices in such a way that, as I will show, the flagrant character of the criminal offence, its matter-of-factness, can be bypassed and put permanently “on hold.”
-In the same way that “patent law had to fictionalize scarcity” (Pottage and Sherman 2010, 4) in order to justify the conception that one same idea can be possessed by only one person, the tool of the detention in flagrante delicto allows for the fictionalization of matter-of-factness.
+I aim to tell stories too by analyzing the idea of a criminal offence caught in flagrante delicto in Chile as a legal fiction.
+Article 130’s tortuous attempt to describe all the possible situations in which a person can be found so evidently committing a crime illustrates the complexity of the practical dilemma confronting actors in the criminal justice system: it is highly unlikely that a police officer will encounter someone at the very moment he or she is committing a criminal act—reaching into the pocket of a distracted passerby, punching someone in anger, threatening a neighbor, shoplifting a ham from the supermarket, or mugging someone in the park.
+Very few people are actually caught in flagrante delicto, “in blazing crime,” as the Latin expression defines it, but that does not matter: the criminal justice system functions by assuming that this was the case and thus makes legal the detention of the person considered to have committed the criminal offence.
+The idea that the suspect was caught in flagrante delicto supports the drafting of “a script for a particular kind of collaboration” (Riles 2011, 59), “as if” the accused person was indeed caught red-handed committing the crime.
+For this legal fiction to “work,” it is irrelevant whether the person was, in reality, caught in the act.
+Thus, this legal tool makes it possible to not discuss the offence’s flagrant character.
+The mechanics of the legal fiction connect people, things and practices in such a way that, as I will show, the flagrant character of the criminal offence, its matter-of-factness, can be bypassed and put permanently “on hold.”
+In the same way that “patent law had to fictionalize scarcity” (Pottage and Sherman 2010, 4) to justify the conception that the exact same innovative idea cannot be held by more than one person, the tool of the detention in flagrante delicto allows for the fictionalization of matter-of-factness.

 Bracketing matter-of-factness: Documentary practices